gsingh100/mygithub/README.md

 Hi,

 It is fun to learn Github.
+Let's see how it works.